 When there is wide range of loading on vehicle, helper spring is also provided with the leaf spring which increase the weight loading capacity of vehicle.
 These springs are made by the Chrome-Vanadium Steel, Silico-Manganese Steel or Carbon Steel as per requirement.
 These spring are noisy and does not used where luxuriousness is necessary.

 We all have seen coil springs many times.
 The helical spring used is suspension system is same as we see.
 It is mainly used in the independent suspension.
 It is also used in the conventional rigid axle suspension as they can be well accommodated in restricted spaces.
 The energy stored per unit volume is almost double in the case of coil spring than the leaf springs.
 These spring do not have noise problems but they does not take torque reaction and side thrust for which alternative arrangement have to be provided.

 3. Torsion Bar:

 It is simply a rod which acting under the torsion and taking shear stresses.
 It is often used with independent suspension.
 One end of the bar is fixed to the frame and the other end is fixed to the end of the wheel arm and supported in the bearing.
 The other end of the wheel arm is connected to the wheel hub.
 When the wheel strikes a bump, it start vibrating up and down, thus torque on the torsion bar start acting as a springs.

 The rubber springs are also used in suspension because it store greater energy per unit weight than the steel.
 So it is more compact than other springs.
 It has also excellent vibration damping property.
 One more advantage of using rubber is that it is not suddenly fail like steel so there is less risk.

-The various types of rubber springs used.
+The various types of rubber springs are

 This type of spring is still being used because it is reliable, simple in construction, can resist occasional overload of large magnitude, and have large damping effect.